-What if you could sell 2 cross sell policies per week per team members – that you didn’t have before?
+What if you could sell 2 cross-sell policies per week per team member – that you didn’t have before?
 What would that do for your team’s confidence and the agency’s growth?
-You may have asked your team to cross sell in the past but it never really worked.
-As the owner you feel that cross selling is simple, but your team sees it more as a competing priority.
-If you could get cross selling going in your agency would that change everything?
+You may have asked your team to cross-sell in the past but it never really worked.
+As the owner, you feel that cross-selling is simple, but your team sees it more as a competing priority.
+If you could get cross-selling going in your agency would that change everything?

 What You Get in the How To Cross Sell Insurance Course

 - 400 slides of video content on how to tackle this challenge (broken into an average video length of 10 minutes)